 With a centralised digital marketplace, you can quickly log in and see what’s available.
 A spreadsheet is a bottleneck that does not scale very well or engage many participants.
 An online platform can help you clear a building quickly and reuse the items with far fewer communications and hassle.

-Problem: No one appreciates the space or decant manager
+Problem: Let's appreciates the space or decant manager

 Solution: Data and results